herrevilkitten/holiday-in-ten-towns/Session_11.md

 	* The fourth Duergar became visible and struck Gryn.
 	* Ragnar struck one of Duergar with his _booming blade_ and fears no fire.
 * Round 4
-	* The fire expands, engulfing one of the
+	* The fire expands, engulfing one of the Duergar and injuring Ragnar.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4NDY1MzkzNSwtMTg0MTQ2MDM2MCwtMz
+eyJoaXN0b3J5IjpbLTEyMDk5NTM3OTksLTE4NDE0NjAzNjAsLT
-Q0OTUyMzk2LC0xOTg2NTY5MDM0LC0xMDMxMDQ3NzU1XX0=
+M0NDk1MjM5NiwtMTk4NjU2OTAzNCwtMTAzMTA0Nzc1NV19
 -->